biubiubiiu/Zero-DCE/README.md

 ## Dataset Preparation

-Zero-DCE is trained by a subset of SICE dataset, which can be downloaded from [Google Drive](https://drive.google.com/file/d/1GAB3uGsmAyLgtDBDONbil08vVu5wJcG3)
+Zero-DCE is trained with a selected subset of SICE dataset, which can be downloaded from [Google Drive](https://drive.google.com/file/d/1GAB3uGsmAyLgtDBDONbil08vVu5wJcG3)

 ## Quick Startup